Matrixyl

 Matrixyl definition

 Matrixyl is a cosmetic lipopeptide used in extracellular-matrix and dermal-fibroblast research workflows.
 Matrixyl is classified as a palmitoylated cosmetic signal peptide.
-Palmitoyl pentapeptide-4, commonly written Pal-KTTKS, a palmitic-acid conjugated collagen-fragment signal peptide..
-Supplied by Nexus Laboratory for in-vitro research use only — not approved for human or veterinary therapeutic use.
+Palmitoyl pentapeptide-4, commonly written Pal-KTTKS, a palmitic-acid conjugated collagen-fragment signal peptide.
+Supplied for controlled in-vitro research workflows.

 - CAS